RuedigerHelsch/ThreadPool/README.md

 concurrently from multiple threads, for example to try to append things to a container concurrently.
-The standard output streams are an exception, the standard does explicitly guarantee that the integrity of the stream objects is preserved.
-Of cause the output might be mangled.
+The standard output streams are an exception, the standard does explicitly guarantee that the integrity of the stream objects is preserved. of course the output might be mangled.

 Functions to be queued with run() must be callable with no